amberlie03/IBM_Data_Capstone_Assignment/README.md

 Cleaned and merged datasets from different sources.

 ## Exploratory Data Analysis
-### Key Findings
+### Key Findings using SQL queries
 - Launch site success rate increased over time.
-- KSC LC-39A has the highest success rate of launches.
+- KSC LC-39A has the highest success rate among landing sites.
 - Orbits ES-L1, GEO, HEO, and SSO have 100% success rate.
 - In general, the higher the payload mass, the better the landing outcome.
 ### Visualisation
 - Most launches are close to the equator and coastlines, further from cities.
 - There are clear relationships between payload, orbit type, and landing success.

-# Exploratory Data Analysis:
+## Geospatial Analysis
-Launch success has improved over time
+Maps to visualise launch sites were created using Folium maps.
-KSC LC-39A has the highest success rate among landing sites Orbits ES-L1, GEO, HEO, and SSO have a 100% success rate
+Proximity to coastlines, cities, and geographical features were analysed.
-# Visualization / Analytics:
+Success rates compared by location.

-Most launch sites are near the equator, and all are close to the coast
+## Dashboard

 # Predictive Analytics
 All models performed similarly on the test set.
 The decision tree model slightly outperformed in accuracy
 # Methodology